gzachariadis/Python.Challenges/README.md

 ##### Objective

-Write a function that takes an array of numbers and returns the sum of the numbers.
+- Write a Function that takes an array of numbers and returns the sum of the numbers.

 ##### Constraints